Senior Editor, Workforce magazine

 Product Marketing Manager, Kronos Inc.

 Jim Manfield has approximately 15 years of experience working with workforce management and human resources information systems and technology.
 This includes time spent working in the design, implementation, pre-sales, sales and marketing of these applications.
 Manfield also has experience working internationally with various clients, including but not limited to European and Asia/Pacific-based companies.
-Before joining information services and technology disciplines in 1999, Manfield had five...
+Before joining information services and...
 Read More →

 Beyond Engagement to Efficacy